TLDR

 A Naiad (from the Greek word ‘naiein’ which means ‘to flow’), is the mythological nymph of flowing water.
 These female spirits would preside over fountains, springs, and other moving bodies of fresh water, dancing gracefully along the banks.

-Along with the hippocampus, Omega’s use of ‘Naiad’ is another nod to Ancient Greek mythology.
+Along with the the use of the hippocampus (seahorse) to signify water resistance, Omega’s use of the ‘Naiad’ is another nod to Ancient Greek mythology.
 I think it fits perfectly with the device that bears its name.
 Managing the flow of water, and ensuring the beauty and symmetry of the case backs.

 Although the word can also be used to describe an immature dragonfly, I've chosen to run with the above, it’s more romantic that way.
 The Naiad Lock is the water Nymph of the watch world.

 I appreciate Omega for always pushing the boundaries of innovation, it’s rare that a brand at this price point has the resources and the motivation to do so.
+They could have just been happy with blank case backs.
 Although they do heavily rely on their history, their commitment to future forward details is impressive.

 Cya in the next one x